ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 {CODE stale2@Indexes\StaleIndexes.cs /}

 Note that in the sample above a time-out of 5 seconds was specified.
-While you can ask RavenDB to wait indefinitely until there are non-stale results, this should only be used in unit-testing, and never in a real-world application, unless you are 100% sure you understand the implications, and that is what you want to have.
+While you can ask RavenDB to wait indefinitely long until there are non-stale results, this should only be used in unit-testing, and never in a real-world application, unless you are 100% sure you understand the implications and it is what you actually demand.

 ## Setting cut-off point